#BBNaija: Finalists arrive Nigeria, Cee-C receives N2m from fans — Nigeria Today

 #BBNaija: Finalists arrive Nigeria, Cee-C receives N2m from fans

-Her fans declared her their ‘BBNaija 2018 Winner’ and rewarded her with a N2 million cheque.
+Big Brother Naija finalists have arrived the country Monday night, with controversial first runner up Cynthia Nwadioha, popularly known as Cee-C, receiving a dummy cheque of N2 million from her fans.
+“Team Cee-C”, as her fans called themselves, proved that they are indeed lovers of the ‘drama queen’, and they remain loyal no matter the […]

-The post #BBNaija: Finalists arrive Nigeria, Cee-C receives N2m from fans appeared first on Premium Times Nigeria.
+The post #BBNaija: Finalists arrive Nigeria, Cee-C receives N2m from fans appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share